 We are Philadelphia-based homeschool parents, children’s theater creators, teachers, and budget travelers.
 We like big projects that involve young people.
 We can be silly and serious.
 We explore big questions.
 We are adventurous.

-Melissa has a Masters in Education and over 20
+Melissa has a Masters in Education, PA teaching certifications, and over 20

-Melissa’s travel blog about her year in SE Asia in 2014:
+Melissa’s travel blog about her year in SE Asia:

 Linnea speaks Spanish thanks to time spent living in Spain and Argentina.
 Linnea also has a Masters in Education and has spent summers traveling internationally while teaching in Philadelphia during 5 school years.
 Linnea‘s teaching experience extends to creating cooking curriculum for young adults exiting the foster care system and working for the National Park Service.
 Linnea began directing youth theater while still in college and continues to make theater in a variety of settings, often using Theatre of the Oppressed and devised theater exercises as the framework for creation and liberation work.
 One year, Linnea baked over 52 gluten-free cakes (we all have hidden talents!)